Tepper School of Business

 Tepper Minors

 The Tepper School offers minors in Business Administration, Business Analytics and Optimization, Economics, Financial Management, Operations and Supply Chain Management, Product Management, and Innovation & Entrepreneurship (as an IDeATE minor).
-Eligibility to declare one of these minors varies and students should consult the course catalog for additional information.
-Students enrolled in one of these minors are required to adhere to the same grading policies as primary majors.
-This includes the minimum QPA, letter grades for degree required courses, and the repeating courses.
+Eligibility to declare one of these minors varies and students should consult the catalog for additional declaration information.
+Students enrolled in one of these minors adhere to the same grading policies as primary majors.
+This includes the minimum QPA, letter grades for degree required courses, and repeat courses.
 Upon completion of the minor degree requirements, the Tepper School certifies the minor and it is recorded on the academic transcript; minors do not appear on a student’s diploma per University policy.

-If a student is pursuing a business minor that requires 73102 and receives a pre-requisite waiver for 73102, 9 additional units of elective course work (70xxx) is required to ensure 54+ units are met in the minor curriculum.
+If a student is pursuing a business or economics minor that requires 73-102 or 73-104 and receives a prerequisite waiver for 73-102, 9 additional units of minor elective coursework is required to ensure 54+ units are met in the minor curriculum.

 Faculty